AlexXsh/PBRTF/README.md

 # PBRTF
-This is the code for paper titled "Posterior Regularized Bayesian Robust Tensor Factorization"
+This is the code for paper titled "Robust Unsupervised Video Foreground Segmentation via Context-Aware Bayesian Tensor Factorization".

 ## Run Model